 More important than where I’ve been or what I’ve done is what I’ve learned.
 I’ve learned that I don’t need much to be happy; that beauty, happiness and good people are everywhere; that a smile is the greatest currency; and that a thank you or even just a look in the eye and a nod of the head can go a very long way.
 I see you.

 I hope you enjoy reading about my adventures — from the discoveries of everyday walks through my neighborhood, to more elaborate journeys exploring culture, history and life around the world.
-My dream trips for 2017 include Mongolia, Colombia, anywhere to see the Northern Lights, maybe another dive into the cultural depths of Japan, and hopefully a few other places I haven’t discovered yet.
+My dream trips for 2018 include Mongolia, Colombia, maybe another dive into the cultural depths of Japan or the patisseries of Paris, and hopefully a few other places I haven’t discovered yet.
 I hope you’ll keep reading and come along with me.
 There is so much to explore.

 All writing and photography included on my blog is my own, unless otherwise noted.